-- Again go to Device Manager, click Display Adapters
+- Again go to Device Manager, and click Display Adapters.

-- Double click on Nvidia graphics card, select Properties
+- Double-click on the Nvidia graphics card, select Properties

-- Click on Driver tab and select Enable
+- Click on the Driver tab and select Enable.

-Your videos should now play properly without any graphic card glitch.
+Your videos should now play properly without any graphic card glitches.

 8. Uninstall and reinstall the drivers

-This may be because of a third-party security software such as anti-virus or anti-malware on your computer.
+This may be because of third-party security software such as anti-virus or anti-malware on your computer.

 |Note: Before you begin, close all the open programs on your PC.
 Temporarily disable anti-virus or other system monitoring programs as they may interfere with the display driver installation process.|